-Computer equipment over 3 years Office equipment over 5 years
+Computer equipment Office equipment

 (h) Investments

 Investments are stated at market value at the Statement of Financial Position date.
 The SOFA includes the net gains or losses arising on revaluation and disposals throughout the year.

 (i) Debtors

 Trade and other debtors are recognised at the settlement amount due after any trade discount offered.
 Prepayments are valued at the amount prepaid net of any trade discounts due.